 …inattention, thought process abnormalities, comprehension abnormalities, and language abnormalities…reduces quality of life by impairing work activities, social interactions, and driving, but it does not effect basic daily life activities such as dressing, personal hygiene, eating, shopping, answering the phone, or taking public transportation…may even exhibit normal cognitive performances, but overall productivity may suffer from inattentiveness and fatigue secondary to attention abnormalities…(Doctors) have a tendency to “psychologize” it and misdiagnose it as depression or apathy.

-So, I’ve been struggling with this for over a decade, and did not get a diagnosis or adequate treatment until 2012.
+So, I’ve been struggling with this for over a decade, and did not get a diagnosis or adequate treatment until 2012 (UPDATE: diagnosed in part, but underlying cause not addressed until 2016 – auto-immune disease.
+Bummer.)
 It got bad enough that for years there, I was pretty much disabled, producing only a few pages of work a month.
 I was so out of it that I had trouble remembering things like my middle name.
 Every day was one long comedy of errors – variations of not being able to find my keys.

 By 2006, I thought I was pretty much done and would not be able to work in publishing anymore.

 A close relative also had the same symptoms, and, as I did, later developed severe migraines.
 (For those of you who have never had a migraine, chronic migraines are debilitating.
 Mine include migraine aura, temporary blindness, and vomiting.
 Hit with migraines up to 21 days every month, as a writer and artist, I was simply unable to perform.)

 He was diagnosed with ADHD and given drugs that made his problems even worse.
 Only after years of bad reactions to the medication did a doctor finally figure out the real problem behind his brain fog was chronic Lyme Disease.